 Overview for How to Change Oil

-Changing your own oil isn’t brain surgery—you probably did it yourself years ago.
+Changing oil isn’t brain surgery—you probably did it yourself years ago.
 But with oil change shops charging more and more, it’s time to get back under the car and start saving big bucks.
-Plus, you won’t be pressured into buying overpriced add-ons (like wiper blades and PCV valves) every time you go in for a change.
+Plus, you won’t be pressured into buying overpriced add-ons (like wiper blades and PCV valves) every time you go in for a oil change.
 We’ll show you how to change oil fast and painlessly.
 And we’ll show you some tips you may not know about.

 Buy the right oil and filter

 This type of oil filter is only good for 3,000 miles.

 High quality oil filter

 Use better quality oil filters if you go more than 3,000 miles between oil changes to extend oil life.

 Before you head off to the auto parts store, consult your owner’s manual for the type and weight of oil specific to your vehicle.
 It’s especially important to follow the carmaker’s recommendations for oil viscosity.
 That’s a big change from the old DIY days.
 Late-model engines rely on oil pressure to regulate valve timing and apply the proper tension to the timing belt or chain.
 Substituting your personal preference for the manufacturer’s recommendations can result in engine damage, poor performance and even a “Check Engine” warning.

 In the old days, oil filters were all pretty much the same inside.
 But not anymore.
 If your owner’s manual recommends extended oil change intervals (every 6,000 miles instead of 3,000 miles), you must buy a filter that’s rated to go the distance.
 In other words, don’t fill your engine with expensive synthetic oil and then spin on an economy filter—it won’t last and will decrease your oil life.
 Check the filter box, ask the store clerk, or check the filter manufacturer’s website to make sure the filter you buy is rated for extended oil change intervals.